Maternal fetal stress transfer: Role of the Placenta

-In cases of very high levels of maternal cortisol, this placental enzyme's expression and activity are greatly reduced, thus buffering the fetus less from the mother's high cortisol levels.
-There are detrimental effects to this loss of placental enzymatic activity.
-One such effect is a change in the set point for the HPA axis.
-Myriad studies in animal models indicate that, if fetal cortisol levels are high, then the HPA axis will be more active postnatally.

 High levels of fetal cortisol induce higher CRH expression in the paraventricular nucleus of the hypothalamus (PVN) and the central nucleus of the amygdala.
 In other words, excessive cortisol crossing the placental barrier causes the hypothalamus and amygdala to increase transcription of CRH, which in turn stimulates HPA axis activity early in postnatal life.
 With such an overactive HPA axis, glucocorticoid receptor expression in the brain increases, making it so that the release of minimal levels of cortisol elicit a substantial response at developing synapses.
 It is speculated that the HPA axis will more rapidly develop its neural circuitry as a result.